truongduyng/truongduyng.github.io/_posts/2017-02-28-two-common-css-problems-i-usually-met-and-solution.md

 ---
 layout: post
-title: Two common CSS problems I usually met and solution
+title: Two common CSS problems I usually meet and solution
+tag: frontend
 ---

 * ### Footer need to be always at the bottom